 The Extended Operating Mode Notification element is used to notify STAs that the transmitting STA is changing its LDPC receive preference.
 The format of the Extended Operating Mode Notification element is defined in Figure 9-570b (Extended Operating Mode Notification element).

-Editor: Copy Figure 9-570 as Figure 9-570b here, changing “Operating Mode” to “Extended Operating Mode”.
+Editor: Copy Figure 9-570 as Figure 9-570b here, changing “Operating Mode” to “Extended Operating Mode” and adding a 1-octet Element ID Extension field after the Length field.

-The Element ID and Length fields are defined in 9.4.2.1 (General).
+The Element ID, Element ID Extension and Length fields are defined in 9.4.2.1 (General).

 The Extended Operating Mode field is defined in 9.4.1.53b (Extended Operating Mode field).